Synesthesia in art: History

 The interest in synesthesia is at least as old as Greek philosophy.
-One of the questions that the classic philosophers asked was if color (chroia, what we now call timbre) of music was a physical quality that could be quantified (Campen 2007, Gage 1994, Ferwerda & Struycken 2001, Jewanski 1999).
+One of the questions that the classic philosophers asked was if color (chroia, what we now call timbre) of music was a physical quality that could be quantified.
 The first known experiment to test correspondences between sound and color was conducted by the Milanese artist Giuseppe Arcimboldo at the end of the sixteenth century.
 He consulted with a musician at the court of Rudolph II in Prague to create a new experiment that sought to show the colors that accompany music.
-He decided to place different colored strips of painted paper on the gravicembalo, a keyboard instrument (Gage, 1994).
+He decided to place different colored strips of painted paper on the gravicembalo, a keyboard instrument.
 He was also an artist who created strange portraits from unusual objects, such as Four Seasons in One Head.
 The problem of finding a mathematical system to explain the connection between music and color has both inspired and frustrated artists and scientists throughout the ages.
 The seventeenth-century physicist Isaac Newton tried to solve the problem by assuming that musical tones and color tones have frequencies in common.
 He attempted to link sound oscillations to respective light waves.
 According to Newton, the distribution of white light in a spectrum of colors is analogous to the musical distribution of tones in an octave.
-So, he identified seven discrete light entities, that he then matched to the seven discrete notes of an octave (Campen 2007, Peacock 1988).
+So, he identified seven discrete light entities, that he then matched to the seven discrete notes of an octave.